Trombecher/aena/README.md

 }
 ```

-A lightweight frontend JavaScript framework designed for use in single page applications.
-It comes with a flexible built-in state management and TSX support.
+Aena is a lightweight frontend JavaScript framework designed for use in single page applications.
+It comes with flexible built-in state management and TSX support.

 ## Installation